Where is Milestone located?

 What level of English is required to gain admission to Milestone?

 As a general guide, applicants are expected to be able to understand complex texts and ideas in English and to be able to express and articulate their thoughts, both orally and in writing, in plain and intelligible language.
-Candidates who apply for the Junior and Senior programmes are required to communicate fluently and effectively at C1 level.
+Candidates who apply for the Core programme’s Junior and Senior years are required to communicate fluently and effectively at C1 level.
+Candidates who apply for the Freshman or Sophomore programme are expected to have a solid (at least B2 level) command of English.

 When does the academic year start and finish?